BrownieO/mari0-2/README.md

 ![Picture of the game](other/pixel_tile_bug.png)

-This is a prototype of the sequel to Mari0.
-The software would combine Super Mario Bros 3 with elements from the Portal franchise.

-This fork is also a prototype, so it may undergo multiple iterations.
-Don't use it for production.
+This fork aims to expand the original prototype of Mari0 2.

+However, it's still in the iteration phase.
+Do not use it for production yet.

 Check the [wiki](https://github.com/BrownieO/mari0-2/wiki) to get started.

+External tools for content creation are available [here](https://github.com/BrownieO/mari0-2-utilities).

 Developed for LÖVE 11.5

 ## Additions
 - 4 classic levels
-- Python utilities
 - New GUIs
+- Level switching
-- Damage and progression
+- Damage and power-ups
 - Bug fixes
 - Basic documentation
 - And more